 This was a vital step and always illuminating.
 It also set the foundation for our priorities and the overall messaging framework we would build for our client.

 Competitive Research Doesn’t Have to be Hard

 This was also extremely time-consuming, not only because it was the early days of the Internet, but because the information I gathered lived in many different places.
 I would go to each company’s Website and explore the pages, search the blogosphere, search multiple online media and news sites, etc.

 This remains a vital step when I am updating or creating positioning and messaging for a company and a product.
 However, having just done a new competitive communication audit in the past two weeks, the time involved in the gathering was minimal, leaving me more time to analyze, strategize and develop my recommendations for our new positioning and messaging.
 This is where you want your marketing leaders spending their energy – not in searching the Internet.

-How to do a Competitive Messaging Audit
+How to do a Competitive Communication Audit

 I did it by using our product.
 Let me walk you through what I did, and the document I created from this process that I then presented to the leadership team with my recommendations.

 For this example, I’m going to use the B2B Integration market, a market in which I worked for several years previously.
 My competitive landscape set up in Rival IQ has seven companies across the integration market.
-For my communication audit, I chose to focus on four I used to know well in this space (Liaison, E2open, Axway and Pervasive).
+For my competitive communication audit, I chose to focus on four I used to know well in this space (Liaison, E2open, Axway, and Pervasive).